Laura H. Swibel Rosenthal, MD

 CHOANAL ATRESIA ASSOCIATED WITH OTHER CONGENITAL ANOMALIES

-Choanal atresia usually occurs in the absence of any other anomalies or syndromes.
+Choanal atresia usually occurs in the absence of any other anomalies (problems with other parts of the body) or syndromes.
 However, there are syndromes associated with choanal atresia for which every patient should be evaluated.
-This is especially true for those with bilateral choanal atresia, as other congenital anomalies are more common in those affected bilaterally.
+This is especially true for those with bilateral (both sides) choanal atresia, as other congenital anomalies are more common in those affected bilaterally.
 The most common syndrome associated with choanal atresia is CHARGE syndrome.
-Patients with this may have other findings such as coloboma (a slit in the eyelid or iris), heart anomalies, atresia of the choana, retardation of growth or development, genital or urinary anomalies, and ear problems (malformation and/or hearing loss).
+Patients with this may have other findings such as coloboma (a slit in the eyelid or iris), heart problems, retardation of growth or development, genital or urinary problems, and ear problems (malformation and/or hearing loss).
 About 60% of patients with CHARGE syndrome have bilateral choanal atresia.
 This particular syndrome is genetic, inherited in a dominant pattern.
 One of the patient’s parents is usually affected, although the parent can be more or less affected, meaning that the symptoms or features may be more or less noticeable.
-Genetic mutations can also be sporadic (not inherited) and they can be mosaic (affecting some of the patient’s cells and not others).
-In this case the neither of the patient’s parents would have the mutation or be affected.
+Genetic mutations can also be sporadic (not inherited, but spontaneous) and they can be mosaic (affecting some of the patient’s cells and not others).
+In this case, neither of the patient’s parents would have the mutation or be affected.
 Mutations in the CHD7 gene should be tested and are identified in 75% of patients with CHARGE.
 The remaining 25% of patients may have a mutation in another gene or no genetic mutation.
+Microdeletion of 5q11.2 has also been associated with choanal atresia.

 ©American Rhinologic Society